Weak and entropy physics-informed neural networks for conservation laws: Numerical Experiments

 \subsubsection{Sod Shock Tube Problem}

-To assess the performance of WE-PINNs on systems of conservation laws, we consider the classical Sod shock tube problem for the one-dimensional compressible Euler equations.
-The computational domain is $\Omega = [0,1]$, and the initial conditions are prescribed in terms of the primitive variables $(\rho,u,p)$ as
+The classical Sod shock tube problem is considered as the primary benchmark for the one-dimensional Euler system.
+The computational domain is $\Omega = [-1,1]$, and the initial conditions are prescribed in terms of the primitive variables $(\rho, u, p)$ as

-with ratio of specific heats $\gamma = 1.4$.
-The entropy solution consists of a left-propagating rarefaction wave, a contact discontinuity, and a right-propagating shock wave.
-This benchmark evaluates the ability of the method to simultaneously resolve smooth and discontinuous wave structures in a coupled nonlinear system.
-In particular, accurate resolution requires capturing the shock speed and strength, preserving the sharp density jump at the contact discontinuity, and resolving the rarefaction fan without excessive diffusion (see Figures~\ref{fig:Sod_Shock_Tube}-\ref{fig:Sod_space_time}).
+with $\gamma = 1.4$.
+The exact entropy solution of this Riemann problem consists of three distinct wave structures propagating from the initial discontinuity at $x = 0$: a left-propagating centered rarefaction wave, a contact discontinuity travelling at intermediate speed, and a right-propagating shock wave.
+This benchmark is particularly demanding because it requires the simultaneous resolution of a smooth rarefaction fan, a sharp density jump across the contact discontinuity, and a strong compressive shock, each of which imposes distinct requirements on the accuracy and stability of the approximation.